ccodwg/Covid19CanadaArchive/README.md

 The API is not yet documented but will soon be added to [https://opencovid.ca/api/](https://opencovid.ca/api/).

 Finally, the entire contents of the archive are accessible via the R package [`Covid19CanadaData`](https://github.com/ccodwg/Covid19CanadaData) using the function `dl_archive`, which interfaces with the API described above.
 Be aware that this package is undergoing rapid development and may change at any time.

-Please note that the data in this archive were previously hosted on Google Drive.
-This product has been discontinued and all further data updates will occur on the [data.opencovid.ca](http://data.opencovid.ca/archive/index.html#archive/) site.

 ## Contributing